jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 vi $BBOXDB_HOME/bin/bboxdb-env.sh
 ```

-## Starting and Stopping the system
+## Starting and stopping the system
 To manage the processes of BBoxDB, two scripts are provided: ```$BBOXDB_HOME/bin/manage_instance.sh``` is used to start and stop the processes on the local node. ```$BBOXDB_HOME/bin/manage_cluster.sh``` is used to managed a whole cluster of nodes.

 Both scripts require one parameter.
 This parameter determines the operation of the script.
 Depending on the script, the task is performed only on the local system or on the whole cluster.